Trams in Augsburg

+History

+The network first opened in early May 1881 with horse-drawn trams.
+In 1898, the tram network was electrified with overhead lines.
+During the summer of 1993, the first low-floor-tram started passenger service on line 4.
+In 2018 the network served around 43 million passengers.

 Lines

 As of 2024, the network has five regular lines and two special lines, as follows:

 Special Lines

 The two special lines are lines 8 and 9.
 Line 8 is the line that goes from the main train station (Hauptbahnhof) to the soccer stadium (Fußball-Arena).
 This line only runs if there is a soccer game occurring.

 Line 9 is the line that goes from the main train station (Hauptbahnhof) to the Exhibition Center (Messezentrum).
 This line only runs if there is an exhibition occurring.